 The key to tomato success is to give your tomato plants a consistent amount of water, which can be the biggest challenge for growing tomatoes in pots.
 The goal is to keep the soil moist, not wet.
 Too much water and your plant's roots will rot.
 Too little water and your plants will get weak, and your tomatoes will get blossom end rot.

-Inconsistent water--too little and then too much water and you will have exploding (or at least cracking) tomatoes.
+Inconsistent water--too little and then too much water--and you will have exploding (or at least cracking) tomatoes.
 The easiest way to deal with this is to use self-watering containers.
 Otherwise, you will have to check your tomatoes every day.
-I often find in the heat of the summer, or if it's hot and windy, I have to water twice a day.
+In the heat of the summer, or if it's hot and windy, you have to water twice a day.

 If you are using conventional containers, and you are getting too much rain, protect your tomatoes by moving them into a sheltered area, or cover them if they are small enough.